DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \item \textbf{Behavior Cloning (BC) Policy:} The BC policy is a supervised learning model trained to imitate clinician decisions.
 Specifically, it is implemented as a neural network that minimizes the cross-entropy loss between the predicted actions and those recorded in the dataset.
 Although it may not replicate clinician behavior perfectly, its performance is expected to be similar to the clinician policy.
 This baseline helps evaluate whether the use of reinforcement learning yields meaningful improvements over simpler supervised learning approaches.

-\item \textbf{Expert Guidelines (EG) Policy:} This rule-based policy encodes clinical recommendations drawn from the American Society for Parenteral and Enteral Nutrition (ASPEN) guidelines \cite{compher2022guidelines}, in combination with more recent evidence-based literature \cite{wischmeyer2023personalized,stoian2025personalized}, to reflect up-to-date, evidence-informed recommendations for enteral nutrition in critically ill patients.
+\item \textbf{ASPEN-derived Policy:} This rule-based policy encodes clinical recommendations drawn from the American Society for Parenteral and Enteral Nutrition (ASPEN) guidelines \cite{compher2022guidelines}, in combination with more recent evidence-based literature \cite{wischmeyer2023personalized,stoian2025personalized}, to reflect up-to-date, evidence-informed recommendations for enteral nutrition in critically ill patients.
 The policy is deterministic and constructed according to expert-derived nutritional targets and clinical rules.
-A full specification of this policy is provided in the Appendix (Section 3: \textit{Expert Guidelines Policy Definition}). \end{enumerate}
+A full specification of this policy is provided in the Supplementary Information (Supplementary Methods: \textit{ASPEN-Derived Policy Definition}). \end{enumerate}